-

 Could you provide a brief overview of the major projects that are currently happening in your jurisdiction?

-There are a number of large consented renewable energy and battery energy storage system projects that are under development or construction in New Zealand.
+There are a number of large consented renewable energy projects that are under development or construction in New Zealand.

 -

-New Zealand has one of the best wind resources in the world and there are several developers exploring the potential for offshore wind in New Zealand.
-Once enacted, the regime provided under the ORE Bill will provide the legal framework for the development of offshore wind in New Zealand.
-A key feature of this regime is the introduction of feasibility permits, which grant developers exclusive rights to undertake feasibility studies in specific areas.
-Once granted, the feasibility permit becomes a prerequisite before applying for a commercial permit, which allows the developer to proceed with construction and operation of development projects.
+New Zealand has one of the best wind resources in the world and certain developers are exploring the potential for offshore wind.
+The Offshore Renewable Energy Bill, once enacted, will provide a legal framework for the development of offshore wind in New Zealand.
+A key feature of this regime is the introduction of feasibility permits, which grant developers exclusive rights to undertake feasibility studies in specific areas, and serve as a prerequisite to obtaining a commercial permit for construction and operation.

-As a new potential industry there are some challenges to the development of offshore wind projects in New Zealand, including the need to secure the necessary supply chains, port infrastructure and transmission investments required to support such projects.
-In addition, as the government does not intend to make contracts for difference or other power price hedging arrangements available to projects in New Zealand, the offtake arrangements that developers are able to secure will be critical to their ability to raise the significant capital required to construct such contracts.
-Nonetheless, the Government is supportive of the development of an offshore wind industry in New Zealand, including in the Taranaki region, in which New Zealand’s offshore oil and gas sector had previously been a significant focus.
+The development of any offshore wind project in New Zealand would likely require significant investment in supply chains, port infrastructure and transmission.
+Addressing any constraints in these areas will be important to support investor confidence.
+In addition, as the Government does not intend to provide contracts for difference or other power price hedging arrangements to support offshore wind, the availability of large offtake arrangements will be critical to the ability of developers to raise the significant capital required for such projects.
+Nonetheless, the Government is supportive of developing an offshore wind industry in New Zealand, including in the Taranaki region, where the offshore oil and gas sector had previously been a significant focus.

 -